khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/grouped-and-stacked-column-chart.md

 ##### Specific colors

-Use sparingly.
-For example, when the values in the chart have specific colors associated with them (for example, Merge Request state or Vulnerability status).
+Specific colors may be used when values in a chart have certain colors associated with them.
+For example, merge request state or vulnerability status.
+Specific colors should be used sparingly.

 Todo: Add example